ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 Annotation of eukaryote genomes can be largely automated.
 One popular solution for this is the **MAKER** package, which uses a variety of tools to generate gene models: combining repeat masking, protein and transcript alignments as well as gene predictions (using e.g. AUGUSTUS and/or others).
 MAKER is able to produce reasonable results, especially for species with plenty of supporting evidence from protein sequences.
 However, it has some flaws (for example not being able to use raw RNA-seq data) and the resulting annotation should always be inspected manually and curated, if necessary.

-To ru MAKER on a single computer, you first need to generate the necessary control files:
+To run MAKER on a single computer, you first need to generate the necessary control files:

 `maker -CTL`